workos/authkit-react/README.md

 - `signIn`: Redirects the user to the Hosted AuthKit sign-in page.
 Takes an optional `state` argument.
 - `signUp`: Redirects the user to the Hosted AuthKit sign-up page.
 Takes an optional `state` argument.
 - `signOut`: Ends the session.
+- `switchToOrganization`: Switches to the given organization.
+Redirects to the hosted login page if switch is unsuccessful.

 The following claims may be populated if the user is part of an organization: